 St Augustine's church at Brookland was built c1260 to replace an open framed structure built in the 12th century.

 St Augustine's is best known for its odd, detached bell tower, made entirely from wood, sitting alongside.
-The tower is octagonal, and has a conical roof of three diminishing flounces.
-It was built separate from the church because it was felt that the marshy ground could not take the weight of both the church building and its six bells.
+The tower is octagonal and has a conical roof of three diminishing flounces.
+It was built separately from the church because it was felt that the marshy ground could not take the weight of both the church building and its six bells.